MRLintern/2D_Poisson_Equation_OpenMP/README.md

 	Au = f

+	div(grad),

-div(grad) represents the Laplace operator; this is A in the matrix equation. u is the potential field, something we try find; in the case of an inverse problem. f represents the source term; the data we already have.
+represents the Laplace operator; this is A in the matrix equation. u is the potential field, something we try find; in the case of an inverse problem. f represents the source term; the data we already have.